LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Once the few basic command keys and on-screen symbols are learned, mastery and enjoyment of the game is the matter of tactical skill and literary imagination.
-To be honest, a lot of imagination is required for this rudimentary game, but it's playable and winnable.
+To be honest, a lot of imagination is required for this rudimentary game, even though it is playable and winnable.
 Contributions are welcome.